The Aquarius: A look back on the torrid journey from Africa to Europe

-After five gruelling days stuck at sea, 600 North African migrants who set sail from the Libyan coast last week will soon land in Spain.
+After several gruelling days stuck at sea, 600 North African migrants who set sail from the Libyan coast last week will soon land in Spain.

-Around 11 children, seven pregnant women and 123 unaccompanied minors are thought to be on board the Aquarius, which is being steered by NGOs Doctors without Borders (Medecins Sans Frontieres) and SOS Mediterranee.
+Around 11 children, seven pregnant women and 123 unaccompanied minors are thought to be on board the Aquarius, and two Italian boats which are escorting the vessel.
+The Aquarius rescue ship is being steered by NGOs Doctors without Borders (Medecins Sans Frontieres) and SOS Mediterranee.

 Here’s what has happened so far: